- Use Cases

 All of those things are unusual behaviors, 'cause the day that they're gonna go to do it, they've probably tested out the software they're gonna use.
 They've probably tested about the network routes and which servers.
 Um, they may have been chatting about it with, uh, a co-worker.

-All of these things can be identified if you're, if you're monitoring employees with user behavior analytics and specialized alerting that allows you to see when sensitive data is being breached, when unusual behavior is happening.
+All of these things can be identified if you're monitoring employees with user behavior analytics and specialized alerting that allows you to see when sensitive data is being breached when unusual behavior is happening.
 And even to the point of psycholinguistics, where what we do is we monitor all the communication that, uh, everyone's writing in their email, all of the time.
-And when people start to decide that, "You know what?
+And when people start to decide, "You know what?
 This is, this company's not for me anymore."
 I'm- I start to disassociate, to detach from the company.
 And they start to look for other jobs.
 And- and when they do that, there are subtle changes in the language and how they write, uh, write their daily emails.

 And we're able to actually pick up on that.
 So we can say, "You know, this person is starting to exhibit, um, dissociative behavior and so you might want to take a look at that."
 Okay?
 So now the security team has a heads up that this is, this could be a problem.

 We actually have risk scoring.
 So it makes it very simple, especially in large organizations.
 If you have, you know, 1,000, 2,000, 10,000, 100,000 employees, how are you able to judge where you should be putting your security efforts?
 And with a risk warning, we can say, "Okay.
 Here are the top 10, the top 20.
-You know, top people in these departments, uh, with higher risk scores, based on all the behavior, their psycholinguistics, any alerts they are triggering."
+You know, top people in these departments, with higher risk scores, based on all the behavior, their psycholinguistics, any alerts they are triggering."

 So it's looking at all of this in a holistic way, 24/7, and then prioritizing it and- and giving the security team a simple way to move forward and look at the people that are showing the highest likelihood of- of some type of breach.